Havask/Informatikk-Bachelor/README.md

 Computer Science at UiT
 =======================================

+## Course Repository 📂

+This repository contains a structured set of folders for various courses.
+However, the actual course materials are **not publicly available** to maintain academic integrity and prevent plagiarism

+### 🔒 Accessing Course Content
+If you wish to access the actual content, please contact me, and I will send you an invite.

+### 📩 Request Access
+To request access, reach out via:
+- Email: havard.skjerstein@gmail.com

 This repository contains course materials and resources for the following courses:

 1. INF-1101 Datastrukturer og Algoritmer